How to Win at Roulette

 Reverse Martingale Roulette Strategy (or Anti-Martingale System)

 The reverse or anti-Martingale system works the opposite way, hoping to capitalize on win streaks instead of cancelling out losing streaks.
 You place an initial wager on an even-money bet, and if it wins, you double it.
 If that second bet wins, you double it again.
-If you lose at any point in the sequence you start again with a one-unit bet.
-This Martingale strategy includes setting a goal for your sequence before starting, such as five-straight wins.
+If you lose at any point in the sequence, you start again with a one-unit bet.
+This Martingale strategy involves setting a goal for your sequence before starting, such as five consecutive wins.

 Reverse Martingale System Example (Aiming For 5 Wins):